Combination

 Combination skin is frustrating for women, as the same cleaners and products working in the t-zone are useless outside this area and vice versa.
 In addition, anything too aggressive will only worsen acne, and anything too light will leave the skin dry and red.

 The only way to combat this is to treat each area separately.
 A functional, fruit-based cleanser, which removes bacteria and contaminants by over-drying the skin, is a great place to start.
-From there, use a heavier moisturizer in dry areas.
-And a very light one, if any, in the t-zone.
+From there, use a heavier moisturizer in dry areas and a very light one, if any, in the T-zone.

 This will allow the skin to use its natural moisture to nourish the t-zone without drying out other face regions.
 In addition, finding matte makeup for the t-zone and a hydrating one for the cheeks may be beneficial.